What you need to know about COVID-19

 Our new Sing Safe program brings together a number of temporary and existing wellbeing measures to give you peace-of-mind at each point of your journey as you develop as a student with Vocalise Academy.

 Students with a scheduled lesson within 1 hour of the lesson start time can enter the academy.
-We'll no longer allow for any Family members to enter the academy*.
-This rule does not apply to Students starting their first lesson with Vocalise - one family member may attend.
-We encourage parents to walk any young children enrolled to the stairs of our Leumeah academy and meet them again and the conclusion of the lesson.
+We encourage parents to walk any young children enrolled to the stairs of our Leumeah academy and meet them again and the conclusion of the lesson rather than remaining within campus.

-Contactless check-in is recommended by scanning our posted QR Codes.
-Alternatively, verbally check-in with a team member.
+Contactless check-in is required by scanning our posted QR Codes.
+This service is managed by ServiceNSW.

-Social distancing applies throughout all of our academies.
+Social distancing applies throughout all of our campus academy locations.

-Regular cleaning of highly frequented areas and enhanced cleaning of our academies.
+Regular cleaning of highly frequented areas and enhanced cleaning of our campus academy location.

-All Students and Visitors are screened to test their temperature and are asked a series of questions.
+All Students and Visitors are screened to test their temperature and may be asked a series of questions.

 Students are asked to limit movement around the campus.